 The Eye Clinic of Wisconsin offers world-class expertise in diagnosing and treating all diseases and conditions of the eye.
-With fellowship-trained physicians Mathew Aschbrenner, M.D., Thaddeus Krolicki, M.D., and Michael Scott, M.D., our patient care is second to none.
+With fellowship-trained physicians Mathew Aschbrenner, M.D., Thaddeus Krolicki, M.D., our patient care is second to none.
 Our physicians are able to care for patients with most retinal conditions, including but not limited to, age related macular degeneration, diabetic retinopathy, vein and artery occlusion, epiretinal membranes, macular holes, flashes and floaters, retinal tears, retinal detachments, ocular oncology, uveitis, inherited retinal disorders, and complications related to cataract surgery.

 The EC Laser and Surgery Institute of WI allows for efficient and cost effective surgery that allows the patient to return home to begin their healing the same day of surgery.
 Most surgeries performed allow the patient to breathe on their own, which reduces the complications and side effects from general anesthesia.
 Our doctors have mastered the newest surgical techniques that include sutureless surgery and small gauge vitrectomy.